wewanadi/GFG_routing/README.md

 ---
 ### Face Routing
-- If we can walk every steps face by face.
+- If we can walk every steps face by face, than greedily choose face.
-- However, we can only walking on edge, what we should do is walk along the edge.
+- However, we can't walk on face,we can only walk along the edge.
 <img src=https://github.com/wewanadi/GFG_routing/blob/master/.picture/GFG%20(3).png width="600">

 - bad case for Face Routing